Annual Shankill Castle ScareFest is the ideal place to visit during Halloween.

 Shankill Castle is set in parkland near Paulstown on the Carlow/Kilkenny border.
 It is just 16km from Kilkenny and 19km from Carlow.

-Shankill Castle is now home and studio to the artist Elizabeth Cope whose paintings are on display.
-Exhibitions are frequently hosted in the castle and farmyard, which are also used as artists’ studios, attracting visitors not just locally, but from the whole of Ireland and internationally.
+What’s more, her exhibitions are frequently hosted in the castle and farmyard.
+Which are also used as artists’ studios.
+And attracting visitors not just locally, but from the whole of Ireland and internationally.

 Shankhill Castle is the ideal location for Halloween and it hosts the annual Scarefest.

 Location of Shankhill Castle:

 So as a visitor, I found it terrifying even during the day.
 Below you will find the photos of my visit to Shankhill Castle.